Tangle contact homology: Introduction

-for some metric on $\R^3$.
-The unit cotangent bundle of $\R^3$, denoted by $ST^\ast \R^3$, is a contact manifold when equipped with the one-form $\alpha := \eval[0]{(p_1dx + p_2dy + p_3dz)}_{ST^\ast \R^3}$ where $(x,y,z)$ are local coordinates in $\R^3$ and $(p_1,p_2,p_3)$ are local coordinates in the fiber directions.
-The unit conormal $\varLambda_K \subset ST^\ast \R^3$ is Legendrian, meaning that $\eval[0]{\alpha}_{\varLambda_K} = 0$.
+see \cite{ekholm2017duality} for the definition of Chekanov--Eliashberg dg-algebras with loop space coefficients.
 The homology of the Chekanov--Eliashberg dg-algebra is a Legendrian isotopy invariant of Legendrian submanifolds in contact manifolds \cite{ekholm2005the,ekholm2007legendrian,ekholm2015legendrian,dimitroglou2016lifting,karlsson2020legendrian}.
 The differential of the Chekanov--Eliashberg dg-algebra is defined by counting punctured $J$-holomorphic disks in $\R \times ST^\ast \R^3$ with boundary in $\R \times \varLambda_K$.
 It was first studied independently by Chekanov and Eliashberg \cite{chekanov2002differential,eliashberg1998invariants} and it is part of the more general symplectic field theory package defined by Eliashberg--Givental--Hofer \cite{eliashberg2000introduction}.

-In this paper we are concerned with the \emph{fully non-commutative} version of knot contact homology of links in $\R^3$ \cite{ekholm2013knot,cieliebak2017knot,ekholm2018a} which for our purposes is defined as the Chekanov--Eliashberg dg-algebra of $\varLambda_K$ in the unit cotangent bundle of $\R^3$ with loop space coefficients, denoted by $KCC^\ast_{\text{EENS}}(K) := CE^\ast(\varLambda_K, C_{-\ast}(\varOmega \varLambda_K))$, see \cite{ekholm2017duality} for the definition of Chekanov--Eliashberg dg-algebras with loop space coefficients.
-Using methods developed in \cite{asplund2020chekanov} we may understand the Chekanov--Eliashberg dg-algebra with loop space coefficients as the Chekanov--Eliashberg dg-algebra of a cotangent neighborhood of $\varLambda_K$, denoted by $N(\varLambda_K)$, together with a choice of handle decomposition $h$ which encodes both the handles and their attaching maps.
+Using methods developed in \cite{asplund2020chekanov} we may understand the Chekanov--Eliashberg dg-algebra with loop space coefficients as the Chekanov--Eliashberg dg-algebra of a cotangent neighborhood of $\varLambda_K$, denoted by $N(\varLambda_K)$, together with a choice of \emph{handle decomposition} $h$ which encodes all Weinstein handles and their attaching maps, see \cref{dfn:handle_decomp_mfd} for details.
 Using the latter point of view, we define $KCC^\ast(K,h) := CE^\ast((N(\varLambda_K),h);T^\ast \R^3)$ using notation as in \cite{asplund2020chekanov}.
 For each choice of $h$, $KCC^\ast(K,h)$ is an ambient isotopy invariant of the link $K \subset \R^3$, and for a certain choice of $h$ it recovers $KCC^\ast_{\text{EENS}}(K)$, see \cref{thm:kch_and_kch_eens_single_top_handle}.